peterdesmet/petridish/pages/docs/configuration.md

 github_edit: true
 ```

 This assumes your repository is public, with `main` as default branch.
+Use `github_edit: my_branch` if you use another branch.
 You will be able to directly edit the file, users without rights will have to fork your repository and create a pull request.

 ## Testing your site locally